 Kenst Rodeloy’s anger was directed at the whole world, some parts of it more than others.
 It was morning and his father had been drinking after getting home from a late night shift.
 Not being the cause of his father’s wrath did not prevent Kenst from being the target.
 The trigger this time was Kenst’s apparent lack of athletic form, and that he once again was outgrowing his clothes.
 His father could be told over and over how hard Kenst worked on his physical exercises, to no avail.
 His slightly pudgy form was all the proof his father needed of Kenst’s laziness.
 Kenst worked hard at loosing weight, but his father’s burly genes had passed him by.
 Kenst was healthy by any medical standard, just at the heavy side of “healthy”.
-It mattered not to father.
+It mattered not to his father.
 So as it had happened before, Kenst left the house for school with fresh welts and bruises outside and fresh rage inside.

-The day wasn't starting well, and being a school activity day only made it worse.
+The day wasn’t starting well, and being a school activity day only made it worse.
 School today meant dealing with Zada Triflagr and his sycophant Kir deMeng.
 They were older, larger and meaner than Kenst.
-He didn't know how it started, but Zada had singled out Kenst for bullying at a young age, and Kir was an eager participant.
-All things considered, Kenst philosophized, might as well get all the week's bad out and done in one day.
+He didn’t know how it started, but Zada had singled out Kenst for bullying at a young age, and Kir was an eager participant.
+All things considered, Kenst philosophized, might as well get all the week’s bad out and done in one day.